 I’ve been helping people with financial problems since 1994.
 My passion for assisting others with this struggle was because I lived through my own set of financial misery in 1989.
-After going through that process I was very depressed but also incredibly curious why my self-esteem had been so shattered along with my ability to make complex decisions and take action.
+After going through that process, I was very depressed and inquisitive why my self-esteem had been so shattered along with my ability to make complex decisions and take action.

-While that is sound advice, what I have observed over the decades is people exercising poor judgment on the type of assistance they seek.
+While that is sound advice, I have observed people exercising poor judgment over the decades about the type of assistance they seek.
 Instead of best evaluating their circumstances, they leap at the first promising sales pitch they hear.

 The debt relief world of providers and assistance is a crazy landscape.
-It ranges from exceptional individual debt coaches like Damon Day or Michael Bovee, to small companies that try hard, sales companies that hardly seem to try, to professionals like state licensed bankruptcy attorneys.
-In general, the mass market debt relief companies are the ones doing the advertising and closing as many sales as they can.
+It ranges from exceptional individual debt coaches like Damon Day, to small companies that try hard, sales companies that hardly seem to try, to professionals like state-licensed bankruptcy attorneys.
+In general, the mass market debt relief companies are doing the advertising and closing as many sales as possible.
+The consumer is often not much more than another number of the sales board.
 Finding the gems in the dark mine is a rare find for most people.

-Debt problems are generally a simple math problem wrapped in emotion and confused decision making.
+Debt problems are generally simple math problems wrapped in emotion and confused decision-making.
 Behavioral economics plays a major role in dealing with debt as well.
 Here is an interview where I sat down with a leading expert in the field and discussed this subject.

-The unconscious reasons why people make decisions when dealing with perceived financial problems is critical to understanding why people often make the wrong decisions for them.
+The unconscious reasons people make decisions when dealing with perceived financial problems are critical to understanding why people often make the wrong decisions.

-While the paper was geared towards consumers pursuing high-cost credit and payday loans, the underlying issues are the same for the people who typically struggling with debt.
+While the paper was geared towards consumers pursuing high-cost credit and payday loans, the underlying issues are the same for those typically struggling with debt.

-Shmuel I. Becher, Yuval Feldman, and Orly Lobel authored this excellent paper that should be mandatory reading to understand the hidden issues driving people in problem debt to make poor choices on how to deal with it.
+Shmuel I. Becher, Yuval Feldman, and Orly Lobel authored this excellent paper that should be mandatory reading to understand the hidden issues driving people in problem debt to make poor choices on dealing with it.

-In the paper, the focus is the word poverty but my years of experience have shown a strong correlation between the state of poverty and the state of financial crisis.
+In the paper, the focus is the word poverty, but my years of experience have shown a strong correlation between poverty and the state of the financial crisis.
 As you read through these quotes, please feel free to mentally replace “poverty” with “debt problems.”

 “From a cognitive perspective, immediate benefits or costs loom larger and disproportionately outweigh future ones.
-Therefore, people will also prefer immediate benefits even if these benefits will come at a greater cost in the future.
+Therefore, people will also prefer immediate benefits even if they come at a greater cost in the future.
 The terms “myopia” and “time/hyperbolic discounting” also describe this kind of behavior.
-Put simply, myopic consumers “care more about the present and not enough about the future”.
-This effect is also related to people’s limited will power where people’s limited ability to delay their need to for immediate satisfaction is causing them to make repeated mistakes with regard to their economic choices.”
+Put, myopic consumers “care more about the present and not enough about the future.”
+This effect is also related to people’s limited will power where people’s limited ability to delay their need to for immediate satisfaction is causing them to make repeated mistakes about their economic choices.”

 (Behavioral) Economics of Information

-In dealing with debt the most common confirmation bias seen is the incorrect belief that bankruptcy is a last resort or should be avoided.
-People then process all decisions against that bias rather than considering all solution on a factual basis.
+In dealing with debt, the most common confirmation bias seen is the incorrect belief that bankruptcy is a last resort or should be avoided.
+People then process all decisions against that bias rather than considering all solutions on a factual basis.

 “At times, financial information concerning debt is likely to threaten one’s beliefs and emotions, as well as require unattractive courses of action.
 Avoiding financial information is, therefore, a “common, pathological and detrimental approach that people adopt in relation to their finances and debt.”
 This entrenched behavior, which is difficult to overcome, deprives people of potentially valuable information.
 Naturally, such information can sometimes be imperative for good decision making and improving future behaviors.”